 Protecting vaginal bacteria from foreign bacteria helps to avert infections like bacterial vaginosis that cause odor, discharge, and itching.
 So clean your sex toys appropriately after every use, and toss your panties in the wash on hot.

 But don’t clean INSIDE your vagina.
 Avoid feminine cleansing products, douches, feminine deodorant sprays, bath bombs, and scented pads, tampons, and toilet paper.
 These products try to fool you into thinking they’re necessary, when the truth is quite the opposite.
-As Courtney P. Sherman, doctor of nursing practice at Nurx, explains, “The perfumes in these products cause bacterial vaginosis, which leads to discharge and odor, which forces you to continue to purchase these very cleverly marketed products.”
+As Courtney P. Sherman, nurse practitioner at Nurx, explains, “The perfumes in these products cause bacterial vaginosis, which leads to discharge and odor, which forces you to continue to purchase these very cleverly marketed products.”

 Get the HPV vaccine